 - a third party or associate of the village owner, appointed by the owner and/or original developer of the village, to manage and administer the village on their behalf

 Unfortunately, Retirement Villages are the responsibility of the States and Territories and therefore we have a situation where each State and Territory has enacted their own specific retirement village legislation that defines a "retirement village" for the purposes of their legislation and different rules and definitions can apply when it comes to the relationship between retirement village managers and and their residents in different parts of the country.

-In contrast, Aged Care is a Federal responsibility and there is a consistent set of rules in place across Australia when an individual moves into an Aged Care (Nursing) home.
+In contrast, Aged Care is a Federal responsibility and there is a consistent set of rules in place across Australia when an individual moves into an Aged Care residential accommodation (Nursing) home.
 This is the main reason why, other than avoiding a lot of complexity, that this website does not focus significantly on legal matters and suggests that you seek professional advice before committing to any retirement village.
-Documentation can be extraordinarily complex sometimes, excessively so in our opinion.
+Documentation can be extraordinarily complex sometimes, often excessively so in our opinion.

 In most retirement villages new residents are required to make an upfront capital payment.
 Depending upon the legal structure, and we address the types of structure in more detail later, the purchase price can be variously described as a refundable deposit, ingoing contribution, an interest-free loan, a rent prepayment, a lease premium or accommodation bond.
 Whatever the description, it is effectively the payment you make for securing accommodation.

 Note that there are situations where no capital payment is required for entry into a village - these villages operate on a pure rental basis and are becoming more common, in line with approaches in Europe and North America.

 Departure and Exit Fees